-Minimum project flows for the Holyoke Project, including flows into the canal system, are detailed in LA 406 and WQC Condition 12.
+Minimum project flows for the Holyoke Project, including flows into the canal system, are detailed in EA 406 and WQC Condition 12.
 Minimum flows are required per LA 409 in part to maintain mussel habitat.
-LA 406 requires the following seasonal minimum flows in the canal: (1) from April 1 through November 15, "at least 810 cfs, or impoundment inflow minus fish passage and bypassed reach minimum flows, whichever is less," and (2) from November 16 through March 31, "at least 400 cfs, or impoundment inflow minus fish passage and bypassed reach minimum flows, whichever is less," and (2) from November 16 through March 31, "at least 400 cfs, or impoundment inflow minus fish passage and bypassed reach minimum flows, whichever is less."
+LA 406 requires the following seasonal minimum flows in the canal: (1) from April 1 through November 15, "at least 810 cfs, or impoundment inflow minus fish passage and bypassed reach minimum flows, whichever is less," and (2) from November 16 through March 31, "at least 400 cfs, or impoundment inflow minus fish passage and bypassed reach minimum flows, whichever is less."
 The WQC, on the other hand, calls for a year-round continuous minimum flow of 400 cfs downstream of the louver bypass.
 The WQC assigns this canal flow the highest priority of any minimum flow, including flows into the bypass reach.
 HG&E's plan to provide minimum flows for the entire Holyoke Project is detailed in the Comprehensive Operation and Flow Plan (COFP), which was developed in conjunction with the Comprehensive Canal Operations Plan (CCOP).